Geometric functionals of fractal percolation: Approximation of by the closed complements of .

 Inserting the representation \eqref{eq:wk-rep2} for $w_k$ into equation \eqref{eq:Z-w-relation2} yields

-where the convergence of the geometric series in the first term is due to the assumption $D>k$, and the convergence of the series in the last expression (for each index set $T$) follows from Proposition~\ref{prop:Rk-conv2} just below, justifying in particular the interchange of the summations and showing the existence of the limit of the $\overline{v}^c_k(n)$ as $n\to\infty$.
-Now formula \eqref{eq:Zk-limit-general2} follows easily by computing the series in the first term and recalling that $r^{-D}=M^dp$. \end{proof} \begin{prop} Let $F$ be a fractal percolation in $[0,1]^d$ with parameters $M\in\N_{\geq 2}$ and $p\in(1/M,1]$.
-For each $k\in\{0,\ldots,d\}$ and each $T\subset\{1,\ldots, M^d\}$ with $|T|\geq 2$,
+where the convergence of the geometric series in the first term is due to the assumption {$p>r^{d-k}$, which implies $D>k$}. {The convergence of the series in the last expression for each index set $T$ is ensured by} Proposition~\ref{prop:Rk-conv2} just below {(for which condition $p>r^{d-k}$ is needed again)}, justifying in particular the interchange of the summations and showing the existence of the limit of the $\overline{v}^c_k(n)$ as $n\to\infty$.
+Now formula \eqref{eq:Zk-limit-general2} follows easily by computing the series in the first term and recalling that $r^{-D}=M^dp$. \end{proof} \begin{prop} {Let $k\in\{0,\ldots,d-1\}$ and $F$ be a fractal percolation in $[0,1]^d$ with parameters $M\in\N_{\geq 2}$ and $p\in(r^{d-k},1]$.
+Then, for each $T\subset\{1,\ldots, M^d\}$ with $|T|\geq 2$,}

-where as before $C_k^{\var}(K)$ denotes the total mass of the total variation measure of the $k$-th curvature measure of a polyconvex set $K$.
+where{,} as before{,} $C_k^{\var}(K)$ denotes the total mass of the total variation measure of the $k$-th curvature measure of a polyconvex set $K$.
 In particular, the sums

 converge absolutely. \end{prop} We postpone the proof of Proposition~\ref{prop:Rk-conv2} to the last section.